Billy Mitchell: Court-martial

 The court found the truth or falsity of Mitchell's accusations to be immaterial to the charge and on December 17, 1925, found him "guilty of all specifications and of the charge".
-The court suspended him from active duty for five years without pay, which President Coolidge later amended to half-pay.
+The court suspended him from active duty for five years without pay, which President Coolidge later reduced to half-pay.
 The generals' ruling in the case wrote, "The Court is thus lenient because of the military record of the Accused during the World War."
 MacArthur (who himself in 1951 was removed from duty for similar reasons) later said he had voted to acquit, and Fiorello La Guardia said that MacArthur's "not guilty" ballot had been found in the judges' anteroom.
 MacArthur felt "that a senior officer should not be silenced for being at variance with his superiors in rank and with accepted doctrine."

-In 1958, Mitchell's son petitioned the Air Force Board for Correction of Military Records to reverse his father's conviction.
+In 1958, Mitchell's son from his second marriage, William Mitchell, petitioned the Air Force Board for Correction of Military Records to reverse his father's conviction.
 The Board recommended vacating the conviction, but USAF Secretary James H. Douglas Jr. refused on the grounds that while Mitchell's airpower views "have been vindicated," this did not "affect the propriety or impropriety" of Mitchell's insubordinate behavior.
 According to Douglas, by remaining on active duty, Mitchell "was bound to accept the consequences imposed by his service responsibilities."